The Religious Right in America

 The Green case and the revocation of BJU’s tax-exempt status happened in the context of a series of highly controversial legal rulings that many religious conservatives felt disproportionally affected them.
 In the 1960s, a number of U.S. Supreme Court rulings allowed federal and state governments to regulate education more tightly.
 Three landmark rulings distressed religious conservatives: Engel v.
 Vitale (1962), Murray v.
 Curlett (1963), and Abington School District v.
 Schempp (1963).
-Taken as a whole, these three rulings effectively ended the practice of prayer and Bible reading in public schools.
-To conservatives, many of these legal decisions and the IRS’s subsequent pursuit of BJU seemed to rewrite traditional racial hierarchies, undermined time-honored familial relationships, and excluded certain religious practices from public spaces, thereby restricting religion to a narrow sphere of privatized experience.
+Taken as a whole, these rulings effectively ended the practice of prayer and Bible reading in public schools.
+To conservatives, these legal decisions and the IRS’s subsequent pursuit of BJU seemed to rewrite traditional racial hierarchies, undermined time-honored familial relationships, and excluded certain religious practices from public spaces, thereby restricting religion to a narrow sphere of privatized experience.
 In response, Christian leaders created a loose coalition of public interest law firms, law student organizations, and institutions designed to resist what they perceived as an orchestrated secular-humanist attack on religious establishments.

 In the popular imagination, no single legal ruling is more commonly associated with the development of the Religious Right than the U.S. Supreme Court’s landmark 1973 ruling, Roe v.
 Wade.
 The Roe decision legalized abortion in the United States and opened a complex set of ethical and religious questions related to a woman’s constitutionally protected right to terminate a pregnancy.
-Initially, many conservative churches and religious leaders from evangelical and fundamentalist backgrounds said little about the ruling or, as in the case of Southern Baptists, tentatively sided with the Court’s majority.
-Others, such as the editors of Christianity Today, condemned the decision.
+Initially, many conservative churches and religious leaders from evangelical and fundamentalist backgrounds said little about the ruling or, as in the case of Southern Baptists, tentatively sided with the Court’s majority.9 Others, such as the editors of Christianity Today, condemned the decision.
 The age of large-scale political and social resistance to the Roe ruling ultimately coincided with the organized political mobilization of the Religious Right that coalesced in the late 1970s.

 The Maturation of the Religious Right, 1980–Present

-The Carter administration’s mismanagement of the various family conferences and international problems including the Iranian Revolution, the 1979 energy crisis, and an economic recession soured many Americans on the president, and the politicized religious forces that once supported Carter turned on him.
+The Carter administration’s management of the various family conferences and international problems including the Iranian Revolution, the 1979 energy crisis, and an economic recession soured many Americans on the president, and the politicized religious forces that once supported Carter turned on him.
 They found an unlikely ally in former movie star and California governor, Ronald Reagan.
-Reagan was a telegenic conservative well-known for his anti-communist stance in Hollywood and tireless support for national right-wing Republicans since Arizona senator Barry Goldwater’s 1964 presidential bid.
+Reagan was a telegenic conservative well known for his anti-communist stance in Hollywood and tireless support for national right-wing Republicans since Goldwater’s 1964 presidential bid.
 Reagan identified as a “born again” Christian and spoke the language of religious conservatives even if, as governor of California, he signed legislation supporting abortion rights and opposed legislation that would have banned homosexuals from teaching in public schools.
 Despite these early policy positions, Reagan nonetheless skillfully connected with religious supporters and used his own extensive resources as a master campaigner and conservative icon to woo the leaders of the Religious Right.

 In his outreach to conservative evangelicals Reagan contributed one of the most memorable moments in 1980s politics.
 In Dallas, Texas, in August 1980, the Religious Roundtable, a Christian Right organization founded by Southern Baptist Ed McAteer in 1979, organized the National Affairs Briefing Conference, which included prominent national Protestant leaders from, among other groups, Campus Crusade for Christ and the National Association of Evangelicals.
-In front of an enthusiastic crowd of clergy and laymen, Reagan told the ostensibly nonpartisan group, “I know you can’t endorse me, but I endorse you and what you are doing.”3 Reagan may not have been a perfect evangelical, but he commanded loyal support from evangelicals and other religious conservatives because of his long-standing commitment to conservatism in the United States.
+In front of an enthusiastic crowd of clergy and laymen, Reagan told the ostensibly nonpartisan group, “I know you can’t endorse me, but I endorse you and what you are doing.”12 Reagan may not have been a perfect evangelical, but he commanded loyal support from evangelicals and other religious conservatives because of his long-standing commitment to conservatism in the United States.

 The Religious Right alone did not create the Reagan coalition, but its infrastructure concretized a general trend in the electorate.
-Conservative evangelicals who had returned to the Democratic Party to support Carter in 1976, now defected back to the Republican Party, solidifying a trend decades in the making.
+Conservative white evangelicals who had returned to the Democratic Party to support Carter in 1976, now defected back to the Republican Party, solidifying a trend decades in the making.
 Carter, who carried 56 percent of the Southern Baptist vote in 1976, now lost that vote: 34 percent to Reagan’s 56 percent.
-Interlocking and cooperating organizations such the as Moral Majority, Concerned Women for America, and the Religious Roundtable helped brand party policy platforms and shape public perceptions of controversial issues.
+Interlocking and cooperating organizations such as the Moral Majority, Concerned Women for America, and the Religious Roundtable helped brand party policy platforms and shape public perceptions of controversial issues.
 After the 1980 election the Religious Right became synonymous with the GOP in the popular imagination, a linkage that would fascinate and frustrate political conservatives and Christians alike and trouble Democrats for decades to come.
 The interconnected components of the Religious Right provided important leverage in close elections across the country: in party primaries, local elections, and national congressional mid-term elections where voter turnout and razor-thin margins decided outcomes, the organs of the Religious Right could prove decisive.

 Collapse of the Moral Majority